Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 "Yet?"
 Myun asked, looking suddenly eager.
 She leaned over and snuffled Julian with her impressive nose.
 "You smell of each other… have you been mating?"

 It was Julian’s turn to feel a little overwhelmed.
-"I, ah...uh, sorta.
+"I, ah... uh, sorta.
 But-"

 "I *knew* it!" several heads turned as Myun sat up and chittered triumphantly.